 The Book Thief is set in Germany during World War II and the time of the Holocaust, where six million Jews were killed died.
 The leader of the Nazi party, Adolf Hitler, rose to national power in 1934 and started enforcing his anti-semitism policies and German aggression, which led to World War II.
 Some of the events that directly affect the story are the invasion of the Soviet Union by Germany in 1941 and the Allied fire-bombings of Munich, Stuttgart, and the fictional town of Molching in 1942 and 1943.

 The Book Thief is a genre of literature classified as historical fiction.
-This means that even though it is fiction and in this case, it iset in a fictional town of Molching, which is near Munich in Germany; it is still set through historical periods.
-The story is set and told through historical accurate events like the Holocaust, Jews marching to the death camps, Kristallnacht, burning of books and others.
-A major theme of the book is Liesel’s interest in the book and a major event that happened in the book was the book burning by the Nazis.
+This means that even though it is fiction and in this case, it is set in the fictional town of Molching, which is near Munich in Germany; it is still set through historical periods.
+The story is set and told through historical accurate events like the Holocaust, Jews marching to the death camps, Kristallnacht, burning of books, and others.
+A major theme of the book is Liesel’s interest in the book and a major event that happened in the book was the book-burning by the Nazis.

 Publication and Legacy